Company registration in Estonia

 In Estonia, the two most common types of companies are private and public limited companies.
 The main differences between the two are explained below.

 The public limited company must also have share capital of at least 2,500 EUR like their private limited company counterparts.
-This amount needs to be deposited in your company’s registered business bank account supervised by the Estonia Register for Securities.
+This amount needs to be deposited in your company’s registered business bank account supervised by the Estonia Register for Securities in the process of company registration in Estonia.
 Every public limited company is obliged to have a management and supervisory board of at least one member.
 However, the members of the supervisory board can’t simultaneously be members of the management board.

 Fundamentals Of Limited Liability Companies